react-native-share/react-native-share/README.md

       </paths>
     ```

-6. Make your `Application` class implements `ShareApplication`
+6. Edit your `MainApplication` class to implement `ShareApplication`
+  - Also add the `getFileProviderAuthority` method to your MainApplication class,
-  - Make `getFileProviderAuthority` function return the `android:authorities`
-    that was added on AndroidManifest file
+    and have it return the `android:authorities` that was added in
+    AndroidManifest file.
-  - Example: Replace `com.example.yourappidhere` with the `applicationId` that
+  - For example: Replace the `com.example.yourappidhere` below with the
-    is defined in your `android/app/build.gradle`.
-It must be [hard-coded here
+    `applicationId` that is defined in your `android/app/build.gradle`.
+It must
-    to work
+    be [hard-coded here to work
     properly](https://github.com/EstebanFuentealba/react-native-share/issues/200#issuecomment-361938532).

     ```